pkruga/Movies_Project/README.md

 ![image](https://github.com/pkruga/Movies_Project/assets/91247293/7ecc0b41-8bb7-418d-8bcb-3a3c289d3236)

+We can see the most popular genres are drama and comedy as per how many films feature each of the genres in the list.

 ![image](https://github.com/pkruga/Movies_Project/assets/91247293/0fb0ebd9-89d9-4176-8ddd-ca36e23342f6)

 We see that Adventure, Animation, Action, and Sci-Fi are the most popular genres.
 Showing that they are the most likely to attract audiences.

+We see that Adventure, Animation, Action, and Sci-Fi are the most popular genres.
+Showing that they are the most likely to attract audiences.

+These figures contradict our earlier observation of most movies featuring comedy and drama genres proving that they are common but not necessarily popular.

 ## Analysis by Rating